expressvpn/lightway-sys/README.md

 ## TODO

-* Resolve the warnings in the library build phase
+* Resolve the warnings in the library build phase.